gromacs/gromacs/docs/gmxapi/userguide/install.rst

 Two of the easiest problems to run into are incompatible compilers and incompatible Python.
 Try to make sure that you use the same C and C++ compilers for GROMACS, for the Python package, and for the sample plugin.
-These compilers should also correspond to the ``mpicc`` compiler wrapper used to compile ``mpi4py``.
+These compilers should also correspond to the :command:`mpicc` compiler wrapper used to compile :py:mod:`mpi4py`.
 In order to build the Python package, you will need the Python headers or development installation, which might not already be installed on the machine you are using.
-(If not, then you will get an error about missing ``Python.h`` at some point.)
+(If not, then you will get an error about missing :file:`Python.h` at some point.)
 If you have multiple Python installations (or modules available on an HPC system), you could try one of the other Python installations, or you or a system administrator could install an appropriate Python dev